Liebeck v. McDonald's Restaurants: Verdict

 A twelve-person jury reached its verdict on August 18, 1994.
-Applying the principles of comparative negligence, the jury found that McDonald's was 80 percent responsible for the incident and Liebeck was 20 percent at fault.
-Though there was a warning on the coffee cup, the jury decided that the warning was neither large enough nor sufficient.
-They awarded Liebeck $200,000 in compensatory damages, which was reduced by 20 percent to $160,000.
+Applying the principles of comparative negligence, the jury found that McDonald's was 80% responsible for the incident and Liebeck was 20% at fault.
+Though there was a warning on the coffee cup, the jury decided it was neither large enough nor sufficient.
+They awarded Liebeck $200,000 in compensatory damages, which was reduced by 20% to $160,000.
 In addition, they awarded her $2.7 million in punitive damages.
 According to The New York Times, the jurors arrived at this figure from Morgan's suggestion to penalize McDonald's for two days of coffee revenues, about $1.35 million per day.

 The judge reduced punitive damages to $480,000, three times the compensatory amount, for a total of $640,000.
 The decision was appealed by both McDonald's and Liebeck in December 1994, but the parties settled out of court for an undisclosed amount.
 The Albuquerque Journal ran the first story of the verdict, followed by the Associated Press wire, which was picked up by newspapers around the world.

 Aftermath

-The Liebeck case is often cited in a misleading manner by proponents of tort reform, who present an inaccurate or incomplete summary of the facts in order to falsely frame the case as frivolous litigation.
+The Liebeck case is often cited by proponents of tort reform, who controversially frame the case as frivolous litigation.
 ABC News called the case "the poster child of excessive lawsuits".
 The legal commentator Jonathan Turley called it "a meaningful and worthy lawsuit".
 McDonald's asserts that the outcome of the case was a fluke, and attributed the loss to poor communications and strategy by an unfamiliar insurer representing a franchise.
 Liebeck's attorney, Reed Morgan, and the Association of Trial Lawyers of America defended the result in Liebeck by claiming that McDonald's reduced the temperature of its coffee after the suit, although McDonald's in fact had not done so.

 Detractors have argued that McDonald's refusal to offer more than an $800 settlement for the $10,500 in medical bills indicated that the suit was meritless and highlighted the fact that Liebeck spilled the coffee on herself rather than any wrongdoing on the company's part.
 They state that the vast majority of judges who consider similar cases dismiss them before they get to a jury.

 Liebeck died on August 5, 2004, aged 91.
 According to her daughter, "the burns and court proceedings (had taken) their toll" and in the years following the settlement Liebeck had no quality of life.
 She said the settlement had paid for a live-in nurse.